 So I did.

 I started taking them myself.
-I’ve done this for so many years now that the entire family knows the routine, and it seldom takes more than 5 minutes in front of the camera to get a good shot.
+I’ve done this for so many years now that the entire family knows the routine.
+Best part?
+It seldom takes more than 5 minutes in front of the camera to get a good shot.

 Here’s how we do it: